Personal information must be:

 2.2 The purposes for which Novus collects personal information will be specified and Novus will state these purposes in a way to allow an individual to understand how the information will be used or disclosed in order that the consent provided is meaningful.

-2.3 Should Novus propose to use personal information for a purpose not previously identified, the new purpose shall be identified and documented prior to the new use.
+2.3 Should Novus propose to use personal information for a purpose not previously identified, the new purpose will be identified and documented prior to the new use.
 Unless the new purpose is required by law, the consent of the customer or employee is required before the information can be used for that purpose.

 The knowledge and consent of customers and employees are required before or when Novus collects, uses or discloses personal information, except where inappropriate.
-Novus shall make reasonable efforts when obtaining consent to ensure that customers and employees understand how personal information will be used and disclosed by Novus.
+Novus will make reasonable efforts when obtaining consent to ensure that customers and employees understand how personal information will be used and disclosed by Novus.

 3.1 Typically, Novus will seek consent for the use or disclosure of the information at the time of collection.
 In certain circumstances, consent with respect to use or disclosure may be sought after the information has been collected, but before use.